nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 ##### **API_SECRET**

 !!! warning "This is an important password"
-    Knowing your site API Secret gives anybody full access to your Nightscout data, allows uploading to your site and uncontrolled access.
+    Knowing your site's API Secret gives anybody full access to your Nightscout data, allows uploading to your site and uncontrolled access.
 Make sure you keep this password secret and avoid exposing it publicly.

 A passphrase that must be at least 12 characters long.